tatumio/wordpress-plugin/README.txt

 Requires at least: 5.5
 Requires PHP: 7.0
 Tested up to: 5.7.1
-Stable tag: 2.0.9
+Stable tag: 2.0.8
 License: MIT
 License URI: https://opensource.org/licenses/MIT

 [NFT Maker](https://tatum.io/) is the easiest and fastest free plugin to work with NFTs without any blockchain development experience.

 == Description ==
+If you want to sell NFTs but don’t want to build an entire NFT marketplace from scratch, then NFT Maker is the plugin you’ve been waiting for.

+Lazy Minting.
+Free IPFS Storage.
+Forever.
+Supports Ethereum, Polygon, Binance Smart Chain, Celo, and Harmony.

-Who said that creating NFTs requires years of blockchain development experience?
-The NFT Maker by Tatum allows you to turn your Woocommerce store into an NFT store with a simple plugin integration.
-Install our plugin, follow your usual WordPress product publishing flow, and simply select the extra tickbox — make NFT.
-Using the “lazy minting” feature your NFT is minted at the moment of purchase.
+NFT Maker by Tatum allows you to turn your Woocommerce store into an NFT store with a simple plugin.
+Install our plugin, follow your usual WordPress product publishing flow, and only tick an extra box — make NFT.
-You also get free IPFS storage for your metadata but keep in mind it only supports up to 50mbs product images upload.
-The plugin supports Ethereum, Binance Smart Chain, Polygon, Harmony and Celo.

 You are welcome to add your pull request to the [repository](https://github.com/tatumio/woocommerce-plugin).
 If you have any questions just shoot [Discord](https://discord.gg/Mg2vdtD4JQ)
 Or feel free to contact developer via [Telegram](https://t.me/LukasKotol).